opendocsg/opendoc-supreme-court-judgements/2019_SGHC_20/report.md

 (d)     the Defendants are liable for fraudulent misrepresentation; and

-(e)     the 1st Defendant is entitled to succeed in its counterclaim against the 1st Plaintiff for storage costs in the sum of S$97,295.00, which it avers to have incurred in storing a second shipment of MSP Products exhausting the Balance Sum.[\[note: 29\]](#Ftn_29)
+(e)     the 1st Defendant is entitled to succeed in its counterclaim against the 1st Plaintiff for storage costs in the sum of S$97,295.00, which it avers to have incurred in storing a second shipment of MSP Products exhausting the Balance Sum.[^29]

 30     I will consider these issues seriatim.

 ## Issue 1: Whether the Representations were made at the 10 March 2010 Meeting

 31     On this issue, I accept Tony Lie’s evidence that he had concerns about investing the whole USD 1 million to purchase MSP Products because it posed a financial risk to him.
-As he is an experienced businessman, it is perfectly reasonable that he would first want to test the market to see if the MSP Products could sell in Indonesia.[\[note: 30\]](#Ftn_30) Tony Lie’s testimony in court on his concern was also consistent with his affidavit. [\[note: 31\]](#Ftn_31) The Defendants’ counsel did not challenge Tony Lie’s evidence.
+As he is an experienced businessman, it is perfectly reasonable that he would first want to test the market to see if the MSP Products could sell in Indonesia.[^30] Tony Lie’s testimony in court on his concern was also consistent with his affidavit. [^31] The Defendants’ counsel did not challenge Tony Lie’s evidence.
 Despite his concern, Tony Lie nevertheless transferred USD 1 million to the 1st Plaintiff who then transferred it to the 1st Defendant.
 From this, I accept that Tony Lie’s concern was somehow addressed when he met Avram at the 10 March 2010 Meeting.
 As such, it is important to determine whether the Representations were indeed made at the 10 March 2010 Meeting.

 ### The objective evidence

 #### The Invoices

-32     The Plaintiffs’ counsel submitted that the Tax Invoice and the Proforma Invoice were issued _pursuant to the Representations_ made at the 10 March 2010 Meeting.[\[note: 32\]](#Ftn_32) They were issued contrary to the 1st Defendant’s standard pay-to-produce policy that invoices would only be issued after payment had been received and the MSP Products had been specified.
-Explaining the policy, Avram said that the 1st Defendant would only place an order (for the MSP Products) with its supplier, MSP INC USA (the parent company of the 1st Defendant and also the manufacturer of MSP Products) when the 1st Defendant had received payment for the specific products ordered by the buyer.[\[note: 33\]](#Ftn_33) An invoice issued in compliance with this pay-to-produce policy would reflect the specified and paid orders of the buyer.[\[note: 34\]](#Ftn_34) Consistent with this policy, an invoice was not issued to an initial potential investor, Hermanto, or to the 1st Plaintiff even after Hermanto had indicated that he would transfer USD 500,000 to the 1st Plaintiff in February 2010 for that to be applied towards compliance with clause 3.6 of the AMA.[\[note: 35\]](#Ftn_35)
+32     The Plaintiffs’ counsel submitted that the Tax Invoice and the Proforma Invoice were issued _pursuant to the Representations_ made at the 10 March 2010 Meeting.[^32] They were issued contrary to the 1st Defendant’s standard pay-to-produce policy that invoices would only be issued after payment had been received and the MSP Products had been specified.
+Explaining the policy, Avram said that the 1st Defendant would only place an order (for the MSP Products) with its supplier, MSP INC USA (the parent company of the 1st Defendant and also the manufacturer of MSP Products) when the 1st Defendant had received payment for the specific products ordered by the buyer.[^33] An invoice issued in compliance with this pay-to-produce policy would reflect the specified and paid orders of the buyer.[^34] Consistent with this policy, an invoice was not issued to an initial potential investor, Hermanto, or to the 1st Plaintiff even after Hermanto had indicated that he would transfer USD 500,000 to the 1st Plaintiff in February 2010 for that to be applied towards compliance with clause 3.6 of the AMA.[^35]

 33     However, in this case, the Tax Invoice was issued before payment and without any MSP Products having been specified.
 The Proforma Invoice was also prematurely issued because, although MSP Products had been specified, no payment had yet been made.

-34     As such, I accept the Plaintiffs’ contention that the only reason these two invoices were issued against the 1st Defendant’s pay-to-produce policy was that Avram was confident that Tony Lie would invest USD 1 million in the 1st Plaintiff for the latter to obtain the Exclusive Distributorship Right for Indonesia.[\[note: 36\]](#Ftn_36) Avram was confident because he had made the Representations to address Tony Lie’s concerns.[\[note: 37\]](#Ftn_37) In fact, Patricia Yong also testified that “\[the transfer of the USD 1 million was\] a foregone conclusion and that \[Avram\] was “very excited”.[\[note: 38\]](#Ftn_38) According to Avram, Andrew Tani asked Patricia Yong for the invoices and when they were prepared, he signed them.
+34     As such, I accept the Plaintiffs’ contention that the only reason these two invoices were issued against the 1st Defendant’s pay-to-produce policy was that Avram was confident that Tony Lie would invest USD 1 million in the 1st Plaintiff for the latter to obtain the Exclusive Distributorship Right for Indonesia.[^36] Avram was confident because he had made the Representations to address Tony Lie’s concerns.[^37] In fact, Patricia Yong also testified that “\[the transfer of the USD 1 million was\] a foregone conclusion and that \[Avram\] was “very excited”.[^38] According to Avram, Andrew Tani asked Patricia Yong for the invoices and when they were prepared, he signed them.

-35     The Defendants’ counsel argued that the issuance of the Proforma Invoice and Tax Invoice were at the request of Andrew Tani and that this court should not place too much weight on it.[\[note: 39\]](#Ftn_39) However, more importantly, one should ask why Andrew Tani requested for these two invoices and why the 1st Defendant agreed to issue them despite the 1st Defendant’s pay to produce policy?
+35     The Defendants’ counsel argued that the issuance of the Proforma Invoice and Tax Invoice were at the request of Andrew Tani and that this court should not place too much weight on it.[^39] However, more importantly, one should ask why Andrew Tani requested for these two invoices and why the 1st Defendant agreed to issue them despite the 1st Defendant’s pay to produce policy?
 The Defendants have not offered any explanation to counter Plaintiffs’ contention that Andrew Tani made the request for these two invoices to be issued, and especially the Tax Invoice, to reflect the terms of the Representations Avram made at the 10 March 2010 Meeting.

 #### The 26 March 2010 Letter

 36     Next, the Plaintiffs’ counsel submitted that the exchange of emails between Andrew Tani and Patricia Yong after the transfer of USD 1 million and their conduct then show that the Representations had indeed been made.
 A brief chronology of the relevant emails between the parties are as follows:

-37     In an email dated 26 March 2010, the day when the USD 1 million was transferred to the 1st Defendant, Andrew Tani sent an email to Patricia Yong attaching a draft addendum[\[note: 40\]](#Ftn_40) and a draft letter[\[note: 41\]](#Ftn_41) dated 26 March 2010 (“26 March 2010 Letter”) to be signed by her.[\[note: 42\]](#Ftn_42) The draft addendum sought to confirm that clause 3.6 of the AMA had been complied with by the 1st Plaintiff’s transfer of USD 1 million to the 1st Defendant.
-As for the 26 March 2010 Letter, according to Andrew Tani, this was prepared to reflect a few points which Patricia Yong had earlier raised with Andrew Tani after she learnt about the Representations, particularly the representation to Tony Lie that he could obtain a refund of the Balance Sum if a second order was not placed and the (unpleaded) representation that he could replace slow moving stock with faster moving items [\[note: 43\]](#Ftn_43) In that earlier discussion with Andrew Tani, Patricia Yong was upset that the aforesaid Representations and the unpleaded representation had been made and requested that Andrew Tani draft the said letter.[\[note: 44\]](#Ftn_44)
+37     In an email dated 26 March 2010, the day when the USD 1 million was transferred to the 1st Defendant, Andrew Tani sent an email to Patricia Yong attaching a draft addendum[^40] and a draft letter[^41] dated 26 March 2010 (“26 March 2010 Letter”) to be signed by her.[^42] The draft addendum sought to confirm that clause 3.6 of the AMA had been complied with by the 1st Plaintiff’s transfer of USD 1 million to the 1st Defendant.
+As for the 26 March 2010 Letter, according to Andrew Tani, this was prepared to reflect a few points which Patricia Yong had earlier raised with Andrew Tani after she learnt about the Representations, particularly the representation to Tony Lie that he could obtain a refund of the Balance Sum if a second order was not placed and the (unpleaded) representation that he could replace slow moving stock with faster moving items [^43] In that earlier discussion with Andrew Tani, Patricia Yong was upset that the aforesaid Representations and the unpleaded representation had been made and requested that Andrew Tani draft the said letter.[^44]

-38     In a separate email chain on the same day, Andrew Tani emailed Patricia Yong the bank details for crediting the overriding commission he would earn from the MSP Products ordered by the 1st Plaintiff.[\[note: 45\]](#Ftn_45) Patricia Yong replied to Andrew Tani on 27 March 2010 congratulating him and informing him that she would “personally attend to the commissions on a totally confidential basis”.[\[note: 46\]](#Ftn_46) On the same day, Andrew Tani replied to Patricia Yong asking her to “review the draft Addendum \[and\] sign it to give peace of mind to \[Tony Lie\]”.[\[note: 47\]](#Ftn_47) In an email dated 30 March 2010, Patricia Yong wrote that she wanted to talk to Andrew Tani when she was back in Singapore.[\[note: 48\]](#Ftn_48)
+38     In a separate email chain on the same day, Andrew Tani emailed Patricia Yong the bank details for crediting the overriding commission he would earn from the MSP Products ordered by the 1st Plaintiff.[^45] Patricia Yong replied to Andrew Tani on 27 March 2010 congratulating him and informing him that she would “personally attend to the commissions on a totally confidential basis”.[^46] On the same day, Andrew Tani replied to Patricia Yong asking her to “review the draft Addendum \[and\] sign it to give peace of mind to \[Tony Lie\]”.[^47] In an email dated 30 March 2010, Patricia Yong wrote that she wanted to talk to Andrew Tani when she was back in Singapore.[^48]

 39     The draft addendum was never signed by the Defendants.
-However, sometime in April 2010, Patricia Yong did eventually sign the 26 March 2010 Letter.[\[note: 49\]](#Ftn_49)
+However, sometime in April 2010, Patricia Yong did eventually sign the 26 March 2010 Letter.[^49]

 40     The parties dispute the reason behind the 26 March 2010 Letter and interpretation of the above chain of correspondence.
 The Plaintiffs’ counsel submitted, on the basis of Andrew Tani’s evidence, that after the 10 March 2010 Meeting, Andrew Tani had spoken to Patricia Yong about the Representations and that she was upset because they were against the 1st Defendant’s policy of no replacement and no refund.
 Andrew Tani drafted the 26 March 2010 Letter to accommodate Patricia Yong’s concerns.
-As such, the 26 March 2010 Letter is evidence that the Representations must have been made at the 10 March 2010 meeting.[\[note: 50\]](#Ftn_50) The Plaintiffs’ counsel also submitted that if Patricia Yong did not know about the Representations, there would have been no need for her to want to speak to Andrew Tani as she requested in her 30 March 2010 email referred to above.[\[note: 51\]](#Ftn_51)
+As such, the 26 March 2010 Letter is evidence that the Representations must have been made at the 10 March 2010 meeting.[^50] The Plaintiffs’ counsel also submitted that if Patricia Yong did not know about the Representations, there would have been no need for her to want to speak to Andrew Tani as she requested in her 30 March 2010 email referred to above.[^51]

 41     The Defendants’ counsel on the other hand argued that Andrew Tani’s evidence on the 26 March 2010 Letter was inconsistent; he first testified that the 26 March 2010 Letter was drafted to reflect the Representations but later changed his evidence to allege that the 26 March 2010 Letter was drafted to reflect a middle ground, accommodating Patricia Yong’s objection to a refund policy and yet addressing Tony Lie’s interest.
-He therefore urged the court not to give weight to Andrew Tani’s explanation for the 26 March 2010 Letter.[\[note: 52\]](#Ftn_52)
+He therefore urged the court not to give weight to Andrew Tani’s explanation for the 26 March 2010 Letter.[^52]

-42     I accept Andrew Tani’s evidence that Patricia Yong was unhappy when she learned about the Representations (including the unpleaded Representations of allowing replacement of slow moving stock).[\[note: 53\]](#Ftn_53) I accept the evidence because it explains the letter dated 26 March 2010 Letter which Andrew Tani drafted which was eventually signed by Patricia Yong in April 2010.[\[note: 54\]](#Ftn_54) No cogent alternative explanation was given by Patricia Yong.
+42     I accept Andrew Tani’s evidence that Patricia Yong was unhappy when she learned about the Representations (including the unpleaded Representations of allowing replacement of slow moving stock).[^53] I accept the evidence because it explains the letter dated 26 March 2010 Letter which Andrew Tani drafted which was eventually signed by Patricia Yong in April 2010.[^54] No cogent alternative explanation was given by Patricia Yong.
 The letter stated:

 Referring to _your visit to our office_, we note the following issues that came up and need clarification: